ElizabethDu/Pymaceuticals_Challenge/README.md

 The executive team has tasked you with generating all of the tables and figures needed for the technical report of the clinical study.

-THe clinical study data shows that tumors only decreased in size when taking one of two drug regimens, Ramicane and Capomulin.
+The clinical study data shows that tumors only decreased in size when taking one of two drug regimens, Ramicane and Capomulin.